csfeeser/ansible_essentials/collection_and_vault.md

 Gotta catch 'em all!
 Check out the [Pokemon API](https://pokeapi.co/) which returns tons of JSON data on your favorite Pokemon characters!

+### GOALS:

-For once, our warmup is NOT broken!
+- For once, our warmup is NOT broken!
 The files below are totally syntax-error free, but still, they won't work!
-Diagnose what is needed to get the playbook running.
-You MUST use Ansible-Vault to encrypt the name of your Pokemon and you MUST continue using the collection in the playbook!
+- Diagnose what is needed to get the playbook running.
+- You MUST use Ansible-Vault to encrypt the name of your Pokemon
+- You MUST continue using the collection in the playbook!

 Not a Pokemon fan?
 Here are the names of some Pokemon that will work:
 - `Pikachu`